sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-display-data/sapui5-fiori-cf-display-data.md

 <!-- border -->![list](list.png)

 ### Display more product information on a detail page

 In this step, you will add a detail page that shows some additional information.
-Same as for the overview page, you'll use the sub-generator to create a new view.
+You will use an easy-ui5 sub-generator to create a new view.

 1. Switch back to the second terminal session and run the same sub-generator as before.
     ```Terminal